-Year-round, Reel 2 Real presents Not Just for Kids.
-This is an opportunity to see films that kids all over the world are lining up to see, but you won’t see at your local cinema or by Hollywood.
-Please sign up for our newsletter to receive updates, important event dates, and other valuable information.
-R2R pairs a free workshop with all matinee film screenings to achieve greater depth and understanding.
+Reel 2 Real has partnered with the Kids Culture Film Series to bring films that kids all over the world are lining up to see.
+Please sign up for our newsletter to receive updates and other valuable information.

 Previously featured films: